Stage to Page

 - Playwrights' name must NOT appear on the script.

 - In addition, writers should submit character descriptions, a short synopsis and up to three questions they would like to ask of the observers on the night.
 These should be added to your scene to make one document.
 Please specify any vital casting information, such as required accent and character age at this point.

 Submissions are anonymous.
 Please do not include your name anywhere on the document.

 Please note, writers may only submit a maximum of one scene per month.
-If your scene is selected, you are not eligible to submit for the following month (even if it's a different scene).
+If your scene is selected, you will not eligible to submit for the following month (even if it's a different scene).

 We are keen to hear from directors who have an interest in exploring new writing.
 Directors will be paired with the chosen writers and given the scripts before the event.
 You will get a chance to talk with the writer and discuss the script before the workshop.

 If you are a director and would like to volunteer for Stage to Page then please send your CV to: firstname.lastname@example.org.

 If you are an actor and would like to experiment with new writing, then please come along on the night.
 The casting breakdowns are available when you register on the night.
 Simply put your name down for as many parts as you think you are suitable for.

 Please think about the character descriptions provided by the writer before putting yourself forward for a part.